petermgrund/HUN/_about/parties/Spirit of Innovation.md

 The party strongly advocates for accelerationism – the conscious and deliberate propulsion of technological development.
 Hjorleifur said in a 2023 debate that "deceleration of AI will cost lives.
 Deaths that were preventable by the AI that was prevented from existing is a form of murder."

-Give us a real world problem, and we can invent technology that will solve it.

 ### Platform

 #### Economic issues